 Building students’ creativity isn’t just about the warm and fuzzy feelings, though.
 Going through a creative process is tough, and can build resilience, grit, and tenacity.
 It’s much easier to follow step-by-step instructions than it is to brainstorm, ideate, and iterate on your own idea.
 Creative projects can help kids learn to take risks and embrace failure, which is always an important part of the creative process.

 In addition, creativity can help students develop important social skills.
 When learners work on creative projects together, they learn to collaborate and communicate effectively.
-This is an important skill that is becoming increasingly important in the 21st-century workforce, where teamwork and collaboration are essential.
+This is an important skill for the 21st-century workforce, where teamwork and collaboration are essential.
 Since Prisma is a virtual school, our learners go even further, learning how to collaborate on creative projects virtually with young people all over the world, much like many adults do in their jobs today.

 The education system has not always prioritized creativity.
 In fact, many education systems around the world have placed a greater emphasis on rote learning and standardized testing than on creativity and innovation.

-Fortunately, there are many educators and thinkers who are working to promote creativity in education.
-Sir Ken Robinson made a splash when he argued in a highly popular TedTalk and other writing & speeches that the education system needs to change in order to prioritize creativity and foster innovation.
+Fortunately, there are many educators and thinkers working to promote creativity in education.
+Sir Ken Robinson made a splash when he argued in a highly popular TedTalk and other writing & speeches that traditional education systems kill creativity.

-One of the challenges in teaching creativity is that it can be difficult to measure.
 Unlike standardized tests, which (arguably) provide a clear measure of students' knowledge and understanding, creativity is more difficult to assess.
 This prompts some educators to dismiss its importance.
-However, there are ways to measure creativity, such as through creative projects and assessments that focus on problem-solving and critical thinking skills.
+However, there are ways to measure creativity, such as through creative projects and assessments focusing on problem-solving and critical thinking skills.

-Before joining the founding team of Prisma, I spent time researching creative assessment at Harvard.
-We discovered that strategies such as assessing the process as well as the final creative product, allowing opportunities for peer & family feedback on projects, and incorporating lots of self-assessment and self-reflection helped reliably assess students’ creativity.
+Before joining the founding team of Prisma, I researched creative assessment at Harvard.
+We discovered strategies such as assessing the process as well as the final product, allowing opportunities for peer & family feedback, and incorporating self-assessment and self-reflection helped reliably assess students’ creativity.

 So how can teachers and homeschool parents foster creativity?